Is NCLH Going Bankrupt?

-And a lot of news has been circulating about Norwegian Cruise Lines possibly going bankrupt.
+And a lot of news has been circulating about Norwegian Cruise Lines (NCLH stock) possibly going bankrupt.

 So I would like to clarify what the ‘talking heads’ mean.

-Now by no means do I think NCLH is out of the woods just yet, but I would like to walk you through what I’m looking at.
+Now by no means do I think the NCLH stock is out of the woods just yet, but I would like to walk you through what I’m looking at.